Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The transition amplitude

-Spinfoams are a fusion of ideas from topological quantum field theories and covariant lattice quantization, the quantization of geometrical shapes \cite{ barbieri_quantum_1998,baez_quantum_1999, bianchi_polyhedra_2011, haggard_pentahedral_2013} and the canonical quantization program of LQG.
 A spinfoam model is defined by a spin state--sum model, which defines the regularized partition function.
 The regularization is accomplished by a skeletonization on a 2--complex $\mathcal{C}$, a certain kind of topological 2--dimensional graph, with the sum over quantum geometries performed by a sum over spin configurations coloring the faces of $\mathcal{C}$ and its boundary graph $\Gamma$.

 These quantum numbers label irreducible unitary representations of the Lorentz group, and recoupling invariants intertwining between them.
 They are interpreted as the degrees of freedom of the quantum gravitational field.
 The 2--complex $\mathcal{C}$ serves as a combinatorial book-keeping device, providing a notion of adjacency for a finite subset, a truncation, of the degrees of freedom of the quantum gravitational field.
-An example of a 2--complex and its boundary graph is given in Figure \ref{fig:spinfoam}.